-Where are the lagrange multipliers associated with the consensus constraints and is a vector of chosen penalty parameters.
+The vector is built by stacking lagrange multipliers associated with the consensus constraints and R is a symmetric positive definite matrix.
 The AL function is additively separable except for the quadratic penalty terms.
 The ADMM algorithm involves solving the partition problems while keeping and fixed and then updating them by keeping the local variables fixed in an alternating fashion until convergence.
 The ith iteration of the ADMM algorithm thus takes the form